cosmos/sdk-tutorials/academy/2-cosmos-concepts/7-multistore-keepers.md

 <HighlightBox type="tip">

-If you want to go beyond out-of-context code samples as above and want to see more in detail how to define these features go to [Run Your Own Cosmos Chain](/hands-on-exercise/1-ignite-cli/index.md).
+If you want to go beyond out-of-context code samples like the above and see in more detail how to define these features, go to [Run Your Own Cosmos Chain](/hands-on-exercise/1-ignite-cli/index.md).
 <br/><br/>
-More precisely, you can jump:
+More precisely, you can jump to:

-* To [Store Object - Make a Checkers Blockchain](/hands-on-exercise/1-ignite-cli/3-stored-game.md) for the detail of how you handle your game in storage in general.
+* [Store Object - Make a Checkers Blockchain](/hands-on-exercise/1-ignite-cli/3-stored-game.md) for general detail of how you handle your game in storage.
-* Or to [Create and Save a Game Properly](/hands-on-exercise/1-ignite-cli/5-create-handling) for how you would handle the game when it is being created.
+* [Create and Save a Game Properly](/hands-on-exercise/1-ignite-cli/5-create-handling) for how you would handle the game when it is being created.
-* Or to [Keep an Up-To-Date Game Deadline](/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md) where you add a small feature to your chain.
+* [Keep an Up-To-Date Game Deadline](/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md), where you add a small feature to your chain.
-* Or to [Put Your Games in Order](/hands-on-exercise/2-ignite-cli-adv/1-game-fifo.md) to see the implementation of the FIFO within the constraints of the store.
+* [Put Your Games in Order](/hands-on-exercise/2-ignite-cli-adv/1-game-fifo.md) to see the implementation of the FIFO within the constraints of the store.

 </HighlightBox>